-- Five Medical and/or Travel Clinic office visits per calendar year (July – June).
-This does not include immunizations, laboratory services, medical procedures, preventative exams, prescriptions, psychiatric visits, routine physicals or X-rays
+- Five Medical and/or Travel Clinic office visits per academic year (July – June).
+This does not include immunizations, laboratory services, medical procedures, physical therapy, preventative exams, prescriptions, psychiatric visits, routine physicals or X-rays

 - Doctor-ordered STI testing for chlamydia, gonorrhea and HIV

 - Doctor-ordered wellness profiles